Find top 1-on-1 online tutors for Coding, Math, Science, AP and 50+ subjects

 Residuals and Correlation

-Residuals and correlation concepts are very important and widely used statistics terms that are related to linear regression.
-Linear regression is a method of analysis that is used to predict a dependent variable based on the value of an independent variable.
+The concepts of Residuals and correlation are very important and widely used statistics terms that are related to linear regression.
+Linear regression is a method of analysis which is used to predict a dependent variable based on the value of an independent variable.

 The regression line is the best way to represent data in a scatter plot.